Skip advert

 There are five exterior colours to choose from, and thankfully, all of them are free.
 You can also pick between four interior colours, although your options might be limited by the trim you choose.
 Pine is exclusive to Plus trim, and the top-of-the-range Ultra adds Breeze and Mist colour schemes into the mix.

 Typical of Volvo, the dashboard design leans heavily on a minimalist aesthetic.
 There have also been some cost-cutting measures to achieve this price, but at first glance, Volvo has done incredibly well to hide them.
 The dashboard and seat covers feature woven fabrics and recycled materials – including one constructed from recycled denim and another from old PVC window frames.
-The overall effect not only looks unique but makes the cabin feel more expensive and special than anything at this price point.
+The overall effect looks unique and makes the cabin feel more expensive and special than anything at this price point.

 While the simplified design looks good, we feel it’s gone too far in terms of useability.
 Almost everything is controlled via the central touchscreen; in some areas, like the Google-based navigation system, it’s brilliant, but there are flaws with almost every function being controlled through the screen.
 We don’t have an issue with electric mirrors buried within the sub-menu – most people will adjust them once and then leave them alone – but other useful functions, like the rear window demister, are too fiddly to access easily.
 Given that Euro NCAP will be incentivising manufacturers to maintain certain frequently used functions as a physical button to achieve a five-star safety rating, we hope this decision is reversed when the car is facelifted.